kuro-lang/kuro-lang/README.md

 ## Features

 - Output lexes of the source code.
-- Output ASt of the lexes or source code.
+- Output AST of the lexes or source code.